Dental Implants FAQs

 Without the root structure of a natural tooth present, the jawbone can shrink.
 This shrinkage will make your face look older than it is.
 There are no loose parts to worry about losing.
 The dental implant is stable and comfortable.

 Anyone who is missing one or more teeth due to injury, disease or tooth decay may be a candidate for dental implants.
 The determining factor is the amount of available bone.
+Even if you suspect your bone isn’t strong or the volume isn’t there, our doctors can often correct this with a bone graft.

 Improved appearance: When you lose the entire tooth – crown and root – shrinkage of the jawbone may cause your face to look older.
 Dental implants can stop this process.
 A traditional denture or dental bridge doesn’t.